zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 ## Redesign boundary

-New artifacts will use a versioned, lossless plan with path segments and explicit list depth.
+New artifacts use a versioned, lossless plan with path segments and explicit list depth.
 Plans are prepared once at module initialization into reusable converters; response conversion does not construct paths or decode opcodes.
 Prepared converters snapshot their plan and callback bindings; mutating those